Original Run: January 7, 201 - April 21, 2011 Number of Episodes: 12 Genre: Drama, Fantasy, Magical Girl

 Throughout this show, the coming climactic final battle was played up through subtle hints and speculation.
 By the end, you really wanted to see this battle go down.
 Unfortunately, Madoka Magica never really explained what or why things were going to happen.
 Therefore, when the conclusion started unfolding, certain characters’ motivations and reasoning weren’t quite developed in a way that seemed to fit.

 For instance, the logic behind Madoka’s ultimate decision was told to us rather than shown to us; and in a show that rocked its visuals, this was a tad disappointing.

-Another example: The purpose behind Homura’s actions were seemingly glanced over, which was horribly frustrating because this was a character we need to understand.
+Another example: The purpose behind Homura’s actions was seemingly glanced over, which was horribly frustrating because this was a character we need to understand.

 To be fair, this show and its story were in a tough situation.
 While the length Madoka Magica had was a smidge too short, a thirteenth episode would have made this series too long.